woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-update-cart.md

 <?php

 use Automattic\WooCommerce\Blocks\Package;
-use Automattic\WooCommerce\Blocks\Domain\Services\ExtendRestApi;
+use Automattic\WooCommerce\Blocks\Domain\Services\ExtendSchema;

 function redeem_points( $points ) {
     /* Do some processing here that applies a discount to the WC cart based on the value of $points */ }

 add_action('woocommerce_blocks_loaded', function() {
- // ExtendRestApi is stored in the container as a shared instance between the API and consumers.
+ // ExtendSchema is stored in the container as a shared instance between the API and consumers.
- // You shouldn't initiate your own ExtendRestApi instance using `new ExtendRestApi` but should always use the shared instance from the Package dependency injection container.
+ // You shouldn't initiate your own ExtendSchema instance using `new ExtendSchema` but should always use the shared instance from the Package dependency injection container.
- $extend = Package::container()->get( ExtendRestApi::class );
+ $extend = Package::container()->get( ExtendSchema::class );
  $extend->register_update_callback(
    [
     'namespace' => 'super-coupons',